input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/generate-identity.md

 Once you have a project that includes the **Atala PRISM SDK**, you can generate a **Decentralized Identifier (DID)**.
 This section explains how to generate a **DID** and extract some information from it, which you will need later.

-**Note:** You do not require extensive knowledge or understanding of DIDs to complete this tutorial.
-Check the official [DID specifications](https://w3c-ccg.github.io/did-spec/) for reference or [Decentralized identifiers on Wiki](https://en.wikipedia.org/wiki/Decentralized_identifiers).
+**NOTE:** Extensive knowledge or understanding of **DIDs** is not required to complete this tutorial.
+Check the official [DID specifications](https://w3c-ccg.github.io/did-spec/) or [Decentralized identifiers on Wiki](https://en.wikipedia.org/wiki/Decentralized_identifiers) for reference.

 ## Recap
 This is what we have done in previous steps: